Tidy data

 • It is a consistent way of storing data

-• R is also well-suited for working with tidy data due to its vectorized nature.
+• R is also well-suited for working with tidy data due to its vectorized nature – that is, each variable is an atomic vector, where each element is an observation for that variable.
 There’s also many packages in tidyverse that are designed to work with tidy data, such as tidyr.

 Show index and example datasets in tidyr package: